thecodingcod/site.backup/ckxvyefm105l3xts17crfhjdo.md

 4. **No more single point of failure.**
    - With SVN, if the central repository goes down or some code breaks the build, no other developers can commit their code until the repository is fixed.
    - With Git, each developer has their own repository, so it doesn’t matter if the central repository is broken.
 Developers can continue to commit code locally until the central repository has been fixed, and then they can push their changes.
-5. **It’s available offline.** Unlike SVN, Git can work offline, allowing your team to continue working without losing features if they lose connection.
+5. **It’s available offline.**, Unlike SVN, Git can work offline, allowing your team to continue working without losing features if they lose connection.
 6. **It’s open-source and cross-platform.**

 > - Hey!
 I guess you forgot to mention that SVN repos are far bigger in size than Git!